smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-GR-2 - PMU data integration into SE tool/UC-GR-2.md

 **Short description**
+Measurement data obtained from the installed PMUs are integraded in the State Estimation tool and used to enhance the network observability.

+**Complete description**
 A measurement set, composed of actual and historical measurement data obtained from the dispersed metering devices (AMR, GIS, SCADA, PMUs) installed throughout the network, is available to the DSO for real-time operation purposes.
 The aforementioned data refer to a) synchronised measurements of bus voltage phasors and line current phasors (magnitude and angle) and b) conventional measurements of power flows and voltage magnitudes at the top of distribution feeders, power injections from distributed generation units, and load pseudo-measurements for aggregated consumer demand at MV/LV transformer level.
 Given that the network model (topology) is known with a good degree of certainty, the state estimation tool ensures that the network is observable based on the available measurement set, reconciles the PMU data with the conventional measurements, and, subsequently, calculates the estimated state vector, that is, the voltage magnitudes and angles of all network buses.

-**Complete description**

-add text - longer narrative from user viewpoint about *what* happens *how*, *where*, *when*, *why* and *under which assumptions*.
-It has to be written in a way that it can also be understood by non-experts.

 ## 1.5.
 Key Performance Indicatiors (KPI)